 The State of Multi-Touch Attribution (MTA)

-MATT is initially focusing on multi-touch attribution, as "many marketers believe it to be the Holy Grail to fixing marketing measurement."
+MATT initially focused on multi-touch attribution, as "many marketers believe it to be the Holy Grail to fixing marketing measurement."
 If you are unfamiliar with MTA, Clario produced a quick video entitled What is Revenue Attribution which should help with the general concept.
-A few key observations from an initial research study conducted by MATT in April 2017:
+A few key observations from an initial research study conducted by MATT:

 - 75% of respondent marketers said they are or will be using MTA within 18 months